· Dates:7/22- 8/3, 2018

 10. Increased knowledge of individual needs relating to food, comfortable sleeping, etc.

-The program is $375 per student, and includes access to the staple foods we keep at camp.
+The program includes access to the staple foods we keep at camp.
+We’ll also provide a gear list and trip intenerary for everyone when they sign up.